Blessy456b/rag_lab/README.md

 ### 🧪 Credits
 Developed by: Blessy Thomas
-Built with ❤️ using Streamlit, LangChain, and Vector Search.
+Built with curioisity using Streamlit, LangChain, and Vector Search.